 Salem lands a physical piece to the puzzle in former Southwest DeKalb Panther Tabias Long.
 The 6-foot-5 forward has an athletic build that he uses to bully opponents or rise over them for clean looks.
 He averaged 4.4 points and 4.4 rebounds in Southwest’s balanced offense.
 While at Salem, he may be asked to score the ball more and stuff the stat sheet.

-Baldwin plucks away two of Milledgeville’s better players in Georgia Military College’s Justin Webb and Ulysses Foston.
-Webb is a 6-foot-6 combo forward entering his senior season.
+Baldwin plucks away two of Milledgeville’s better players in Georgia Military College’s Justin Webb and Zae Simpson.
+Webb is a 6-foot-6 combo forward entering his junior season.
 Last year with the Bulldogs he averaged 11 points and 5.2 rebounds.
-Webb is a deep sleeper in the 2018 class, but with Buck Harris coaching him up, Harris may be able to pull out his potential.
+Webb is a sleeper in the 2019 class, but with Buck Harris coaching him up, Harris may be able to pull out his potential.
 Webb will need to get tougher as he has had a tendency to shy away from physicality.
-Foston is the younger brother of Malik Foston, a talented senior that averaged 16.6 points last year.
-Much like his brother, Ulysses can shoot the ball well.
-If Malik follows his brother and Webb to Baldwin, the Braves likely will open as the Region 3-AAAA favorites.
+Simpson saw limited minutes at GMC, but could provide good rotational minutes for the Braves.

 Tay Howard makes the move from Madison County to East Jackson to help out on the perimeter.
 Howard was an All-Area Honorable Mention selection last year.
 His 6-foot-4 length on defense causes problems for smaller guards, leading to steals and transition opportunities.
 He will have two seasons to continue to grow his game as East Jackson takes the next step during their rebuild.